-You have other options available like consumer credit that consumers can use.
-Bankruptcy leaves a permanent mark on your credit history, so before you make such a big decision, you might want to explore all other choices so that your credit history is affected as minimally as possible.
+You can find services like consumer credit counselling services.
+Bankruptcy leaves a permanent mark on your credit history, so if there are less drastic options that will solve your credit problems, you might want to explore all other choices so that your credit history is affected as minimally as possible.

-Retirement funds should be avoided at all other options have been exhausted.
+Avoid touching retirement funds until you have no other choice.
 You may need to withdraw some funds from your savings account, but try to leave yourself some financial security for the future.